Hamad-Anwar/Flutter-Draggable-WIdget-Package/README.md

 ## Customization
 height: Specifies the height of the draggable widget.
 width: Specifies the width of the draggable widget.

--dragSpeed: Controls the speed at which the widget moves when dragged (default: 3).
+dragSpeed: Controls the speed at which the widget moves when dragged (default: 3).
--initialPosition: Sets the initial position of the widget.
+initialPosition: Sets the initial position of the widget.
 Options include:
--InitialPosition.center
--InitialPosition.topCenter
--InitialPosition.leftCenter
--InitialPosition.rightCenter
---InitialPosition.bottomCenter
--InitialPosition.topRightCorner
--InitialPosition.bottomRightCorner
--InitialPosition.topLeftCorner
--InitialPosition.bottomLeftCorner
+- InitialPosition.center
+- InitialPosition.topCenter
+- InitialPosition.leftCenter
+- InitialPosition.rightCenter
+- InitialPosition.bottomCenter
+- InitialPosition.topRightCorner
+- InitialPosition.bottomRightCorner
+- InitialPosition.topLeftCorner
+- InitialPosition.bottomLeftCorner
--InitialPosition.custom(left, top): Specify custom coordinates.
+- InitialPosition.custom(left, top): Specify custom coordinates.
--Additional Information

 ## License: MIT